oliverscottcurry/bargaining/README.md

 ---

 ## **Credits**
-Developed by: Oliver Scott Curry (https://github.com/oliverscottcurry)
+Developed by: Oliver Scott Curry (https://github.com/oliverscottcurry) using Chat GPT

 Inspired by: